dojo/docs/dojo/config.rst

 Introduction
 ============

-Dojo allows developers to override certain global settings that control how the framework operates:
+Dojo allows developers to override certain global settings that control how the framework operates, including:

 * When using dojo.parser to trigger automatic parsing of dijit objects
 * During the debugging phase of application development